Your browser's cookie functionality is turned off. Please turn it on to use our services.

 Annual world rhodium production is about 30 tonnes or just under 1,000,000 troy ounces per year.

-About 80% of rhodium demand is used in catalytic converters for the automobile industry.
-Chemical uses account for about 10% of rhodium demand, glass applications approximately 5%, and the electrical industry and jewelry uses make up smaller single digit rhodium demand percentages.
+About 80% of rhodium demand comes from the automobile industry.
+Chemical uses account for about 10%, glass applications approximately 5%, and the electrical industry and jewelry uses account for the balance.

 Rhodium investment makes up an extremely tiny portion of overall demand!

 1) Physical Rhodium bars offered by Kitco: Own a physical piece of this most rare precious metal outright, in your possession, devoid of counter-party risk.
 Take delivery of this rare metal with fast, secure, and insured shipping.